Water Damage

 Step 5: Restoration and Repair

-The restoration and repair process either involves minor repairs, such as replacing drywall and installing new carpet or entails major repairs, like reconstructing entire rooms.
+The restoration and repair process either involves minor repairs, such as replacing drywall and installing new carpet, or major repairs, like reconstructing entire rooms.
 The goal is to bring your home back to its pre-damage condition.

 The Cost of Water Damage Repair